nilsmehlhorn/blog/posts/react-rxjs-pagination/index.md

 The point that I want to get across the most: hooks are React, reactivity is universal.
 You can easily get this from the fact that `getUsers()` from our example can be used with and without Angular while `useUsers()` only make sense when used inside a React component.
 Eventually, the "reactivity" of React hooks is opaque and hard-wired to the framework.
 It's not evident from the type of a hooked variable that it may change (e.g. `number` vs. `Observable<number>`).
 Hooks also don't really have an API surface.
 Instead they rely on the way you order your calls and how React schedules view updates.
 Those are also the reasons why you should do things like prefixing custom hooks with "use" - whether that rolls off the tongue or not.

 Hooks are a fascinating piece of work that highlights the power of functional programming, specifically closures.
 I'd recommend you read the well-written article [Deep dive: How do React hooks really work?](https://www.netlify.com/blog/2019/03/11/deep-dive-how-do-react-hooks-really-work/) by [swyx](https://twitter.com/swyx) to see this for yourself.
 The thing to keep in mind is that hooks are first and foremost focused on component rendering.
-They're not primarily meant for orchestrating asynchronous, possibly long-living event streams - also known as reactive programming.
+They're not primarily meant for composing asynchronous, possibly long-living event streams - also known as reactive programming.

 Fortunately, RxJS and React hooks don't exclude each other.
 We can make them get along via a custom hook that takes an observable, subscribes to it and forwards events into hooked state variables: